cogentcore/core/README.md

 # TODO

+* fix text scroll rendering finally

+* don't add icons to menus, but DO add to toolbar -- find open / save icons, also update -- add to base guys

 * other platforms need new quit / close window logic from mac, and clip IsEmpty() method

 * fix the style-props context -- need an overall prop on objects -- in type presumably.  completer needs to know about this too.